Transport map unadjusted Langevin algorithms: learning and discretizing perturbed samplers: Introduction

 Third, we prove theoretical guarantees of convergence of TMULA in the $2$--Wasserstein metric under the assumptions that (a) the transport map is sufficiently monotone (Assumption \ref{ass:mapmonotone}) and (b) the logarithm of the pushforward of the target measure under the chosen transport map is strongly convex and has Lipschitz gradients (Assumption \ref{ass:potentialass}); see Section \ref{subsec:tmulaanalysis}.
-In Remark \ref{R:OptimalMapInTheory} we discuss the class of maps for which the bounds of the Wasserstein distance are optimized.
-In addition, we demonstrate (see Remark \ref{R:AdvantageUsingTM}) that even when one samples from a log-concave distribution with ULA, it is often practically advantageous to use a transport map when available.
-Moreover, our theory provides guidance on the ideal choice of reference measure when constructing maps and their corresponding reversible perturbations.
+In Remark \ref{R:AdvantageUsingTM}, we demonstrate that even when one samples from a log-concave distribution with ULA, it is often practically advantageous to use a transport map when available.
+Moreover, our theory provides guidance on the ideal choice of reference measure when constructing maps.
+However, we emphasize that in this paper we do not address the general question of how to judiciously construct transport maps to optimize sampling performance.
+This question and some others that are left for future work are summarized in Section \ref{S:Conclusion}.

-At this point, we discuss the connections between TMULA and other mapped Langevin processes.
+\textbf{Related work.} To set these contributions in context, let us discuss the connections between TMULA and other mapped Langevin processes.
 The mirrored-Langevin \cite{hsieh2018mirrored} and mirror-Langevin dynamics (MLD) \cite{chewi2020exponential,zhang2020wasserstein} are particular versions of TMULA in which the transport map is defined as the gradient of a convex scalar function.
-The mirrored-Langevin dynamics \cite{hsieh2018mirrored} is most similar to the dynamics we study here, as the reference process is a Langevin process forced by an isotropic Brownian motion, while the MLD in \cite{zhang2020wasserstein} has a variable diffusion matrix.
+MLD \cite{hsieh2018mirrored} is most similar to the dynamics we study here, as the reference process is a Langevin process forced by an isotropic Brownian motion, while the MLD in \cite{zhang2020wasserstein} has a state-dependent diffusion matrix.
 The transformed unadjusted Langevin algorithm (TULA) is another example of a mapped Langevin process \cite{he2022heavy}, concerned with sampling heavy-tailed distributions.
-This algorithm uses specific isotropic maps, originally proposed in \cite{johnson2012variable} for random-walk Metropolis samplers, to transform the heavy-tailed target distribution to have sub-exponential tails.
+This algorithm uses specific isotropic maps, inspired by the approach in in \cite{johnson2012variable} for random-walk Metropolis samplers, to transform the heavy-tailed target distribution to have sub-exponential tails.
 Standard ULA is then used to sample from the transformed distribution.
+In \cite{cui2024optimal}, the \emph{optimal} reversible perturbation is characterized as the minimizer of a Riemannian Poincar\'e constant.
+The existence of such a minimizer is provided in terms of a so-called moment map.